As a meditation teacher, many of my students are interested in using meditation for studying.

 - Anapanasati: Anapanasati (mindfulness of breath) is the best meditation for exam stress.
 So, when you feel the heat, focus on breathing.

 If I have done my job as a meditation teacher, you should now be convinced about meditating when studying.

-If you’ve liked my article, give it a share on Facebook.
+If you’ve liked my article, share it on Facebook.

 And trust me, you can ace your exams.
-Especially if you spend twenty minutes focuing your mind before you hit those books!
+Especially if you spend twenty minutes focusing your mind before you hit those books!